Controls

 Text Area

-This control records text from the user, similar to a text area; however this control supports multiple lines of texts, such as with paragraphs.
+This control records text from the user, similar to a textbox.
+However this control supports multiple lines of texts, such as with paragraphs.
 This field also allows for a default value by entering text into the field in the form designer.

 The Text Area control has the following additional properties: